-It might be his connection to Johnny Cash that raises the most eyebrows.
+It might be the connection to Johnny Cash that raises the most eyebrows.

-After all, what would one of the biggest names in music ever be doing all the way up in La Ronge, Sask.?
+After all, what would one of the biggest names in music ever be doing all the way up in La Ronge, Saskatchewan?

 But that’s just the kind of allure northern Saskatchewan holds for many – even those with the money and resources to travel anywhere choose it as a destination.

-Cash, along with his wife June, frequented a fishing outfitter on Lac La Ronge — Red’s Camps — in the 1970s and ’80s.
+Cash, along with his wife June, frequented a fishing outfitter on Lac La Ronge named Red’s Camps in the 1970s and ’80s.

-Once, in the early 80s, Red’s Camps owners Ron and Evelyn Mackay asked the legendary country star if he would perform for the camp’s guests and the local community.
+Once, in the early 80s, Red’s owners Ron and Evelyn Mackay asked the legendary country star if he would perform for the camp’s guests and local community.